 Whether you are fully, partially or non-observing, Shabbat is a really special time to get to know the community.
 For your best experience of DHC, we recommend attending Saturday morning services.
 DHC is a Modern Orthodox congregation, men and women are seated in separate sections, and cameras and smartphones are prohibited on the Sabbath.
 We recommend that you come dressed neatly, modestly and respectfully - kippot are provided.
 Remember, there is no eruv (yet), so if you do observe the laws of not carrying outdoors on the Shabbat, plan accordingly.
-For visitors and people attending for the first time, please contact the Synagogue office (firstname.lastname@example.org) to get on the Visitors' List.
+For visitors and people attending for the first time, click here for attending services

-Dublin Hebrew Congregation holds regular Friday night, Saturday morning and Saturday afternoon services.
+Dublin Hebrew Congregation holds regular weekday services, as well as Friday night, Saturday morning and Saturday afternoon services.
 In accordance with Jewish custom, times of services change with the setting sun.
-Please contact the Synagogue Office at email@example.com for times of services and to fill out security preclearance to attend services.
+To get times of services click here to fill out form.

 The car park is closed from sundown Friday to an hour after sundown on Saturday, and is also closed on Jewish festivals.

 Friday night services are approximately 45 minutes long.
 Saturday morning services run for about two hours in total.

 As times of service change from week to week, please contact the office at firstname.lastname@example.org.
 The synagogue has services twice daily.
 As mincha occurs so early in the winter months, it is generally suspended, Shabbat excepting.